multiplemonomials/Recipes/Main Courses/beta/Veggie Potage Ramen.md

 ## Directions:

 1. Heat up a saucepan and put some vegetable oil in it.
-2. Fry the sweet potato, carrot, yellow onion, and garlic until some light browning is visible (4-5 minutes over medium heat*)
+2. Fry the sweet potato, carrot, yellow onion, and garlic with the lid on until some light browning is visible (4-5 minutes over medium heat*)
 3. Transfer all ingredients from the pan into a blender.
 Also add in the water and fake chicken boullion.

 Todo: should we add some soft tofu as well to replace the chicken in the blender?